balanced/balanced-docs/overview/rev1/guides/orders/credit-merchant.rst

   .. cssclass:: list-noindent

     - Funds must be paid to merchants within 30 days of the charge.
-    - For each ``Order``, only one merchant bank account and the marketplace bank account may be credited.
+    - For each ``Order``, only one merchant and the marketplace may be credited.

 |